Oneness Pentecostalism

 This same inconsistency appeared in his doctrinal handbook, where he referred to the Godhead as three “Persons” in some sections, but elsewhere described God as having three “personalities,” a term closely associated with Oneness or modalistic views.
 The idea that the three Persons of the Trinity are merely 'names', 'personalities', 'titles' or 'voices' of the one Person Jesus is the foundational belief of Oneness Pentecostal theology.

-Looking back, many of us wonder why we did not recognize the Oneness Pentecostal framework woven into Wellspring’s teaching.
+Looking back, many former members wonder why we did not recognize the Oneness Pentecostal framework woven into Wellspring's teaching.
 The answer is not that we were careless or naïve.
-It is that the system itself made the divergence almost impossible to see.
+Rather, the theological divergence was difficult to recognize because it was expressed through the familiar language of historic Christianity.

+That was certainly true of our experience.
 We were young, sincere, and eager to follow God.
-The language we heard sounded familiar - “Lord,” “baptism of the Holy Spirit,” “born again,” “water baptism,” “God's sovereignty”, "the kingdom of God" - all language used in Protestant Trinitarian Christianity.
-None of us had the theological background or training to notice the subtle shifts in meaning beneath the surface.
-And because we trusted the people teaching us, we assumed the definitions were the same ones used by the wider Christian church.
+The language we heard sounded familiar - “baptism of the Holy Spirit,” “born again,” “water baptism,” “God's sovereignty”, "the kingdom of God", "God in three Persons" - all language commonly used within Protestant Trinitarian Christianity.
+None of us had the theological background to recognize the subtle shifts in meaning beneath the surface.
+Because we trusted those teaching us, we naturally assumed these familiar terms carried the same meanings they did throughout the wider historic Christian church.

 Many of the early members of Wellspring Church came to faith during the Jesus Movement of the 1970s, a time marked by deep devotion to Jesus Christ, Scripture, and a desire for authentic Christian life.
 That generation carried a sincere and wholehearted love for Jesus, and Norman James’ teaching resonated because it spoke constantly of Christ, obedience, and devotion.